aruiz-p/netwithalex/content/posts/sdwan-secure-access.md

 ## Additional considerations

-- ECMP is available when multiple active tunnels are active.
+- ECMP is available when multiple tunnels are active.
 - Un-equal load balance can be achieved through weight assignment to IPSec tunnels.
 - Fallback to routing is available when tunnels aren't available
 - Trackers are customizable - custom URL and thresholds to meet desired SLAs
+- In-built dampening mechanism on tunnels to avoid flapping
+- Data policy redirection provides greater flexibility than static sdwan routes
+- Use Loopback interfaces to create multiple tunnels

 I hope you have learned something useful!
 See you on the next one 👋